-in historical documentaries, street smart cinema verite, and his quirkier works, filmmaker Steven Okazaki explores a range of subjects -- from dairy princesses in Minnesota to Hiroshima survivors to heroin addicts in Cape Cod.
-He is the recipient of numerous honors, including an Academy Award®, four Academy Award® nominations, a Primetime Emmy, the George Foster Peabody Award, the Plus CameraImage "Outstanding Achievement Award," and the City of Hiroshima's "Honorary Citizen Award."
+In his films, Steven Okazaki explores a range of subjects -- from Hiroshima to heroin to Hawai'ian culture to the Minnesota State Fair.
+He is the recipient of numerous honors, including an Academy Award®, four Academy Award® nominations, a Primetime Emmy, the George Foster Peabody Award, the CameraImage "Outstanding Achievement Award," and the City of Hiroshima's "Honorary Citizen Award."
 His films, produced for HBO, PBS and NHK, are explorations of the extraordinary lives of ordinary people caught up in dramatic historical events and troubling social issues.

-Steven started in children's programming in 1976, directing dramatic and documentary shorts for Churchill Films in Los Angeles.
+Steven got his start in children's programming in 1976, directing dramatic and documentary shorts for Churchill Films in Los Angeles.
 In 1982, he made his first documentary feature, SURVIVORS, produced for WGBH Boston's World and broadcast nationally on PBS.
-In 1985, he received his first Academy Award® nomination for UNFINISHED BUSINESS, the story of three Japanese Americans who challenged the incarceration of their people.
+In 1986, he received his first Academy Award® nomination for UNFINISHED BUSINESS, the story of three Japanese Americans who challenged the incarceration of their people.
 Studs Terkel called it "a powerful warning that hysteria, bigotry and moral cowardice demean us all."

 In 1987, with a fellowship from the American Film Institute, he moved in a different direction with LIVING ON TOKYO TIME, a low-budget comedy about a Japanese dishwasher and her deadbeat green card husband.
 It premiered at the Sundance Film Festival and was released theatrically by Skouras Pictures.